-The singularity analysis is a systematic way for the investigation of the integrability properties of dynamical systems and the construction of analytic solutions.
-The singularity analysis should be seen as complementary rather than competitive method of the symmetry analysis for the study of dynamical systems.
+The singularity analysis systematically investigates the integrability properties of dynamical systems and constructs analytic solutions.
+The singularity analysis should be seen as a complementary rather than competitive symmetry analysis method for studying dynamical systems.
 These two approaches are powerful tools for the study of integrability.
-In terms of the modified theories of gravity, the symmetry analysis has been used in order to constrain the unknown functions and parameters of the theory.
+Regarding the modified theories of gravity, symmetry analysis has been used to constrain the theory's unknown functions and parameters.
 For instance, in $f\left( R\right) $-gravity, the symmetry analysis provides constraints for the functional form of the $f\left( R\right) $ function.
-However, this important property is partially true for the singularity analysis.
+However, this substantial property is partially true for the singularity analysis.
 As we show from our analysis, only the free parameters of a specific $f\left( R\right) $ function were constrained by the requirement of the ARS algorithm.

 In this study, we applied the singularity analysis in four power-law $f\left( R\right) $ models which have been proposed before in the literature.
-We considered the power-law $f\left( R\right) =R^{\kappa}$ theory as a toy model of study.
+We considered the power-law $f\left( R\right) =R^{\kappa}$ theory as a toy study model.
 It is well-known that $f\left( R\right) =R^{\kappa}$ cosmology is an integrable model.
 However, we proved that the field equations possess the Painlev\'{e} property.
-Specifically, there are two possible Laurent expansions which describe the analytic solutions where the dominant terms near to the singularity describes a radiation dominated universe or an ideal gas dominated universe with equation of state parameter depending upon the parameter $\kappa$.
-The results for the $f\left( R\right) =R^{\kappa}$ model were used as the basis for the analysis of the rest of the power-law models.
+Specifically, there are two possible Laurent expansions describe the analytic solutions where the dominant terms near the singularity describe a radiation-dominated universe or an ideal gas-dominated universe with an equation of state parameters depending upon the parameter $\kappa$.
+The results for the $f\left( R\right) =R^{\kappa}$ model were used to analyse the power-law models.

 We considered the following models, $f\left( R\right) =R+qR^{\kappa }-2\Lambda$, $f\left( R\right) =R+qR^{\kappa}+\beta R^{2}-2\Lambda$ and $f\left( R\right) =\left( R-2\Lambda\right) ^{\kappa}$, for which we found that the resulting master equations for the Hubble function possess the Painlev\'{e} property for specific values of $\kappa$, with dominant terms that of $f\left( R\right) =R^{\kappa}$ and the analytic solutions can be expressed by left or right Laurent expansions.
 Finally, we calculated the analytic solution for the field equations for specific values of $\kappa.$